Spherical space forms revisited: Preparation

 \begin{theorem}[Burnside's transfer theorem] Suppose $G$ is a finite group, and $P$ is a Sylow subgroup that is central in its normalizer.
 Then $P$ maps faithfully to the abelianization $G/G'$. \end{theorem}

 \begin{proof} \cite[Thm.~5.13]{Isaacs}, \cite[Thm.~4.3]{Gorenstein} or \cite[Thm~5.2.9]{Wolf}. \end{proof}

 \begin{corollary}[Cyclic transfer] Suppose $G$ is a finite group, $p$ is a prime, and $G$'s Sylow $p$-subgroups are cyclic.
-If some nontrivial $p$-group is central in its normalizer, or maps nontrivially to $G/G'$, then every one of $G$'s Sylow $p$-subgroups maps faithfully to $G/G'$.
+If some nontrivial $p$-group is central in its normalizer, or maps nontrivially to $G/G'$, then every Sylow $p$-subgroup maps faithfully to $G/G'$.
+In particular, this holds if $p$ is the smallest prime dividing $|G|$. \end{corollary}